 Introduction to parliamentary oversight on matters relating to the EU

 The parliaments of Member States of the European Union (EU) affect the transaction of EU business, and the actions of the institutions of the Union, mainly by influencing and calling to account Ministers of national governments in their capacity as members of the Council of the European Union (formerly the Council of Ministers, and usually referred to as ‘the Council’).
-Both Houses of the United Kingdom Parliament have established systematic methods of scrutiny of EU documents, through the European Scrutiny Committee in the House of Commons (see paras 32.13 and 38.72 ) and the Select Committee on the European Union in the House of Lords (see paras 32.14 and 40.51 ) (‘the scrutiny committees’).
+Both Houses of the United Kingdom Parliament have established systematic methods of scrutiny of EU documents, through the European Scrutiny Committee in the House of Commons (see paras 32.13 and 38.72 ) and the Select Committee on the European Union and its successor the European Affairs Committee in the House of Lords (see paras 32.14 and 40.51 ) (‘the scrutiny committees’).